 It is a good idea to get several estimates from a few different shops unless you have a shop that you already know and trust.
 A good estimate will have a breakdown of all the costs associated with fixing your vehicle.

 Looking for a free car repair estimate online?
-The repair estimate calculator below will give you a general picture of how much it will cost to repair your vehicle.
+The Repair Pal Estimator will give you a general picture of how much it will cost to repair your vehicle.

 This tool is great for getting an initial idea of what it will cost to get your car or truck fixed.
 It is also a great way to check to see if the estimates that you have already gotten are in the right range.
 Use the estimator tool, then keep reading to learn more about your estimate.